Dre Campbell Farm

 They spread out across many territories and cause devastating damage to potato plants as adults.

 They’re also easy to recognize with their reddish-orange bodies.
-Unfortunately, they can be found far outside of just Colorado, so don’t get your hopes up based on the name alone.
+Unfortunately, they can be found far outside Colorado, so don’t get your hopes up based on the name alone.

 29. Cucumber Beetles